The Golden Pot: Plot summary

 Anselmus later chances to meet his friend, Assistant Headmaster Paulmann, who invites him to his home.
 There he meets Paulmann's sixteen-year-old daughter Veronika, who falls in love with him; she dreams of a future with the "privy councillor" Anselmus.
 He also meets Registrar Heerbrand, who gets him a job as a copier of old manuscripts for Archivist Lindhorst, an eccentric alchemist and magician.
 He is to be paid for this work so as to compensate for the loss of his purse to the applemonger.
-However, as he is about to begin his first day of work there, he sees the old woman's face in the bronze doorkob of his workplace and faints out of fright.
+However, as he is about to begin his first day of work there, he sees the old woman's face in the bronze doorknob of his workplace and faints out of fright.

 A few days later, Anselmus happens across the archivist in an open field, who impresses him with his magic skills and reveals to him that the snake that Anselmus saw and fell in love with is his daughter Serpentina.
 Furthermore, Lindhorst tells a strange story from his family.
 It is about Phosphorus (which means "the shining one"), a beautiful fire lily, and the dragon which Phosphorus has to fight.
 Anselmus begins his work the following day.
 His work consists of making exact copies of Arabic and Coptic texts that he cannot decipher.
 The Archivist warns him explicitly that he must not spot any of the originals with ink from his pen.
 Fortunately, Anselmus obtains help from Serpentina and is able to perform his duties impeccably.

 The more he works with the manuscripts the more familiar he becomes with them, until one day he copies a document that he can understand.
 It turns out to be the story of Archivist Lindhorst, who in reality is a salamander, the Elemental Spirit of Fire, who has been banished from the legendary Land of Atlantis by Phosphorus, the Prince of Spirits, and must enter mankind's prosaic existence on earth.
 To compensate for his offences and to be allowed to return to Atlantis, the Salamander must find loving "childlike and poetic" husbands for his three snake daughters.
 The Salamander owns three radiant golden pots, given to him by the Elemental Spirit of the Earth, which are to be his daughters' dowries.
 Serpentina assures Anselmus that her dowry will ensure their happiness together.

 Veronika, who fears that she will lose Anselmus (and her future as "Mrs Privy Councillor"), turns for help to the old applemonger (in the guise of a friendly old woman), who produces a magic metal mirror for her during the night of the autumn equinox.
 Later, as Anselmus gazes into this mirror, its magic powers cause him to think that Serpentina and the story of the Salamander are merely products of his imagination, and he falls in love with Veronika.
 He promises to marry her as soon as he becomes a Court Councilor.